Acupuncture For Pets

 • Hind end weakness due to hip dysplasia or old age

-• Liver, kidney and other metabolic disorders
+• Liver, kidney, and other metabolic disorders

 • Endocrine diseases, such as Cushing’s disease, Addison’s disease, thyroid malfunctions, and diabetes